-The Board has formal, signed protocols in place for managing potential conflicts as may arise with respect to Rob Longley's position as a non-executive Director of Green Technology Metals Limited.
+The Board had formal protocols in place for managing conflicts as they arose with respect to Rob Longley's (Resigned 16 September 2022) position as a non-executive Director of Green Technology Metals Limited.

 There are procedures in place, agreed by the Board, to enable directors in furtherance of their duties to seek independent professional advice at the Company's expense.